Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Wrap Skirts

-transition from the sand to the city with a relaxed wrap skirt you can dress up or down
+transition from sand to city with a relaxed wrap skirt you can dress up or down

 Tropical Bandanas

-keep your hair under control on the breezy island while exuding cool girl nonchalance
+control your hair under a tropical bandana on the breezy island while exuding cool girl nonchalance

 Is Mallorca Worth a Visit?

-Unfortunately, May 2023 was not the best time to travel to Mallorca and the chilly weather prohibited the carefree beach days we had envisioned for ourselves on the island.
-That being said, weather is always a travel factor completely out of your control, and the fact that we were able to have an incredible trip even without enjoying the jaw-droppingly beautiful beaches around the coast speaks to the many merits of Mallorca.
+Unfortunately, May 2023 was not the best time to travel to Mallorca and the chilly weather prohibited the carefree beach days I had envisioned for myself on the island.
+That said, weather is always a travel factor completely out of your control, and the fact that I was able to have an incredible trip even without enjoying the jaw-droppingly beautiful beaches speaks to the many merits of Mallorca.
 This also means you’ll likely enjoy Mallorca even if you’re not a fan of lounging on the beach all day!

-Even the natural topography of the land reflects the surprising amount of diversity contained on this relatively small floating rock — wooded hills and caves reflect the prehistoric period in the interior, fertile plains contrast with alpine peaks protruding from the west, and a mild climate makes every day spent on the long sandy beaches and out in the spacious bays serene.
+Even the natural topography encompasses a surprising amount of diversity for a relatively small floating rock—wooded hills and caves reflect the prehistoric period in the interior, fertile plains contrast with alpine peaks protruding from the west, and a mild climate makes every day spent on long sandy beaches and out in the spacious bays serene.

 Mallorca is the ultimate island destination if you’re seeking rest and relaxation on the Mediterranean with the added delight of a completely new culture to experience.
 A quick flight over from the mainland, it fits perfectly into a Spanish tour if you’re already planning to hit Madrid or Barcelona along the way!